 Commissioned by The University of Chicago for the Commemoration of the 75th Anniversary of Chicago Pile-1

-First performance by Jessica Aszodi, Soprano, and Chicago Symphony Orchestra Musicians: Yuan-Qing Yu and Ni Mei, Violins; WeiJing Wang, Viola; and Ken Olsen, Cello on December 1, 2017 in the Logan Center for the Arts
+First performance by Jessica Aszodi, Soprano, and Chicago Symphony Orchestra Musicians: Yuan-Qing Yu and Ni Mei, Violins; WeiJing Wang, Viola; and Ken Olsen, Cello on 1 December 2017 in a private conference-style event in Mandel Hall.

-Alternate versions: The vocalise solo line can also be performed by Flute, Oboe, Clarinet, Trumpet, Soprano Saxophone, or Countertenor in place of the Soprano.
+1. The vocalise solo line can also be performed by Flute, Alto Flute, Oboe, Clarinet, Trumpet, Soprano Saxophone, Violin, Viola, Cello, or Countertenor in place of the Soprano.

 Duration: 6 minutes

 This work is available on